 Lesson 1: They had an open door

-The late John Stott of England suggests great discernment when seeking open doors for ministry:
+The late John Stott of England encourages great discernment when seeking open doors for ministry:

 In Colossians 4:3, Paul encouraged praying “that God would open to us a door for the word, to speak the mystery of Christ.”
 While believers cannot force doors open, we can certainly pray for God to open them.
-Such a door is a blessing to those who have the privilege of sharing the Gospel as well as those on the other side of the door who need to hear the message.
+Such a door blesses those who share the Gospel and those outside the Church who need to hear the message.

-Philadelphia was a gateway city to a large region that included other cities.
-It was strategically located for ministry.
-How has God placed you in a strategic place for ministry?
-Where is God opening doors for you to share the Gospel?
+Philadelphia was a gateway city to a large region that included other metropolises.
+This location created a strategic opportunity for their ministry.
+How has God placed you in a strategic place?
+Where is He opening doors for you to share the Gospel?
 Which doors are you trying to force open?
 How will you commit to praying for God to open them?

 Lesson 2: They had a little strength

-After assuring the Philadelphia church that their door would remain open, Christ made a rather strange commendation.
-He remarked that He would hold it open, “for you have a little strength.”
+After assuring the Philadelphia church that their door would remain open, Christ said He would hold it open, “for you have a little strength.”
 What did He mean?

-Literally, the Greek text conveys this idea: You have “but little strength.”
-Christ presents their situation as almost problematic: You have a big opportunity but only a little strength.
-The implication is that their strength is not what’s important—Christ’s strength is.
-This echoes Christ’s words to Paul: “My strength is made perfect in weakness” (2 Corinthians 12:9).
+The Greek text conveys this idea: You have “but little strength.”
+Christ presents their situation as almost problematic: You have ample opportunity but only a little strength.
+The implication is that their power is not what matters—Christ’s power is.
+This lesson echoes Christ’s words to Paul: “My strength is made perfect in weakness” (2 Corinthians 12:9).
 Paul understood his weakness was not an obstacle in light of Christ’s strength, which was more than sufficient.
-Likewise, the minimal strength of the church at Philadelphia was no barrier to Christ’s plans.
+Likewise, Philadelphia’s weakness was no barrier to Christ’s plans.

-This is the message of Christ for His Church in all places and in all ages.
-Our own strength is insufficient for today, but Christ’s strength is sufficient for eternity.
+This message rings true for Christ’s Church in all places and ages.
+Our strength is insufficient today, but Christ’s strength is sufficient for eternity.
 How have you been relying on your own strength?
 What will you entrust to the Lord’s power today?

 Lesson 3: They had kept the Word of God